 The Z8 in particular one of BMW’s loveliest shapes, built as the road going version of the Z07 Concept car whose design was by a team led by the press’s favourite whipping boy, Chris Bangle.
 It was intended as just a styling exercise meant to evoke and celebrate the BMW 507, but reaction to the Z07 concept was strong enough to spur BMW into producing a limited run of the car.
 Thus, the Z8 was born with 5,703 cars eventually produced with 555 being Alpina cars.
 Today, the Z8 has became a much sought after modern classic with the Alpina V8 cars being one of the rarest cars around.

 Since we are on the topic of concepts, the Vision Efficient Dynamics was also in the museum.

 Sporting an extremely striking and bold shape, it was interesting to see how somewhat “unfinished” this and other Concepts looked in real life.
 It was heartening to see how much of the design was eventually carried on to the i8 production car though.

 In the same hall as the Vision Efficient Dynamics was this 328 Roadster.
 Having already bored you with some history of the 328 earlier, i’ll keep this short.

-Having the interior exposed does allow us to have a glimpse into the interior.
-Only the essentials, the only iDrive you’d have back then was probably a co-driver holding onto a map!
+Only the essentials inside!
+The only iDrive you’d have back then was probably a co-driver holding onto a map!
 At least there won’t be any issues with voice commands.